Learning Support Clubs

 When and where?

-Homework Club runs every lunchtime and after school until 4.30pm in the Springboard Room.
+Homework Club runs after school until 3.45pm in the Springboard Room.

 What is it?
 We offer a safe and peaceful environment for pupils to complete homework.
 A Teaching Assistant is always on hand to help and computers are available so that pupils can complete set homework tasks.
 Pupils find the club particularly helpful as they can research their homework using the internet and complete their online Maths and IDL Cloud homework.
 There is also a facility for them to print their work if necessary.